-The UK Investment Firms Prudential Regime ("IFPR") came into force on 1 January 2022, this therefore resulted in the IFPRU Limited Licence being superseded by the Markets in Financial Instruments Directive ("MIFID").
+The UK Investment Firms Prudential Regime ("IFPR") came into force on 1 January 2022.
 Under this regime Amundi UK is classified as a Non-small and non-interconnected investment ("Non-SNI") firm.
 As such, MIFIDPRU 8 requires Amundi UK to disclose information on: